yoinknow/Documentation/getting-started/connect-your-wallet.md

 ✅ Claim rewards (if you're a creator)

-## Security Best Practices

-### Keep Your Wallet Safe:

-* Never share your seed phrase with anyone
-* Always verify you're on the correct website (yoink.now)
-* Use hardware wallets for large amounts
-* Be cautious of phishing attempts

-### Disconnecting Your Wallet

-To disconnect your wallet:

-1. Click your wallet address in the top right
-2. Select "Disconnect" from the menu
-3. Your wallet will be disconnected immediately

-## Troubleshooting

-### Connection Failed

-If you're having trouble connecting:

-* Refresh the page and try again
-* Clear your browser cache
-* Update your wallet extension to the latest version
-* Try a different browser (Chrome recommended)

-### Wrong Network

-Make sure your wallet is set to Solana Mainnet.
-Yoink operates on Solana mainnet, not devnet or testnet.

-### Transaction Errors

-If transactions fail:

-* Ensure you have enough SOL for transaction fees (0.001-0.01 SOL)
-* Check your wallet is properly connected
-* Wait a few seconds and try again

 ## Need Help?

 Still having issues?
 Visit our [Troubleshooting Guide](../support/troubleshooting.md) or [Contact Support](../support/contact.md).